A Woman with A Knife: The Story of Lucretia

-If you see a woman with a knife on a painting - think Lucretia.
-Lucretia was an ancient Roman woman whose fate played a vital role in the transition from the Roman Kingdom to the Roman Republic.
-Her suicide after having been raped by an Etruscan king's son was the immediate cause of the anti-monarchist rebellion that overthrew the monarchy.
+If you see a woman with a knife on a painting – think Lucretia.
+She was an ancient Roman heroine whose fate played a vital role in the transition from the Roman Kingdom to the Roman Republic.
+Her suicide after having been raped by an Etruscan king’s son was the immediate cause of the anti-monarchist rebellion that overthrew the monarchy.

 The story goes like this: Lucius Tarquinius Superbus, last king of Rome, being engaged in the siege of Ardea, sent his son, Sextus Tarquinius, on a military errand to Collatia.
 Sextus was received with great hospitality at the governor’s mansion, home of Lucius Tarquinius Collatinus.
 Lucretia was Collatinus’ wife, who received him as an honored guest.

 But, at night Sextus entered her bedroom by stealth, quietly going around the slaves who were sleeping at her door.
 She awakened.
 He introduced himself and offered her two choices: she would submit to his sexual advances and become his wife and future queen, or he would kill her and one of her slaves and place the bodies together, then claim he had caught her having adulterous sex.